 Frank Body combines influencers with social commerce to create a winning strategy using their influencer marketing platforms.
 The cult skincare brand partners with Australian influencers to create product-focused content across all channels.
 On Instagram, their strategy incorporates social shopping features, first by repurposing influencer content, and then by linking out to products via Instagram Shop to create a seamless shopping experience.
 On TikTok, the brand partners with creators on the app and utilizes a link-in-bio solution that allows users to quickly buy products from their TikTok feed.
 Recently, the beauty brand created a challenge that had users sending them before and after photos using Frank Body products.
 The result was a plethora of authentic user-generated content for the brand to use across channels, only strengthening its influencer marketing program.
 It is evident that Frank Body’s influencer strategy has set a precedent for TikTok Australia.

-For more insight on how to use influencer marketing platforms to craft and measure a global influencer strategy, take a look at Relationships, our influencer measurement solution, and request a demo today.
+For more insight on how to use influencer marketing platforms to craft and measure a global influencer strategy, take a look at Relationships, our influencer marketing measurement solution, and request a demo today.